Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

-Halo settings are truly stunning choices for diamond engagement rings.
+Halo settings are truly stunning choices for diamond engagement rings (they are one of the top recommended engagement rings in our guide).
 They offer plenty of style and sparkle.
-Choose a single halo like this Cushion Cut Diamond ring or a double halo like this Oval Diamond ring.
+Choose a single halo like this Cushion Cut Diamond ring from James Allen or a double halo like this Oval Diamond ring.

 Most importantly, only select a center diamond with an Ideal or Excellent cut, and be sure to purchase the ring from a highly reputable vendor.
 We strongly recommend Blue Nile, James Allen and Brian Gavin Diamonds for diamonds and other fine jewelry.

 A halo ring is a setting that features a center stone surrounded by a complete loop of smaller stones, usually diamonds.
-The concentric circle or square diamonds in a halo ring often make the center stone appear larger and more brilliant.
+The concentric circle or square diamonds in a halo ring like this beauty on James Allen often make the center stone appear larger and more brilliant.

 Halos are commonly paired with pavé bands (example below) but can certainly stand on their own with a simple, unadorned band.